godincarter17/godincarter17.github.io/_projects/3_project.md

 giscus_comments: true
 ---

 Satyr was a planned personal project I had worked on for some time.
-The overall idea was to create 3 main parts: On device firmware for the plant sensors that was open source and extensible to enable customizability.
-Back end, server code that could be open sourced to enable compatibility with many types of sensors. an intuitive front end, comprised of a mobile client and web app to allow intuitive monitoring, configuration, and maintenance of a user's devices.
+The overall idea was to create 3 main parts: On-device firmware for the plant sensors that was open source and extensible to enable customizability.
+Back-end server code that could be open sourced to enable compatibility with many types of sensors to be developed later.
+An intuitive front end, comprised of a mobile client and web app to allow intuitive monitoring, configuration, and maintenance of a user's devices.

 Below is a graphic representation of the notional system architecture.